huaweicodelabs/harmonyos-codelabs/DistributedMapDemo/README.md

 请参阅LICENSE文件以获得更多信息。

 What is it?
 The DistributedMapDemo application is to show the simple HarmonyOS Distributed capability.
 You can simulate navigation through the app.
 This sample code has been completed for the flow of navigation data between your phone, smartwatch, and tablet.
-You can work with us from the beginning.
 This example code is complete and you can learn from the beginning with us.

 The map is loaded using Dong Yu's TinyMap.
 We modify the map as required and add the function of drawing paths.